On The Issues

 Prevent Gun Violence

 We must bring some common sense to the gun debate.
 While I support the Second Amendment for handguns and rifles, the fact is no one outside of the military needs military-grade assault weapons or bump stocks like those used most recently in the Las Vegas tragedy.

 Research shows, and police reinforce, that common-sense public safety laws reduce gun violence and save lives.
-People who are mentally ill or have been convicted of domestic violence should not have access to guns.
+People with mental disorders associated with violence, or who have been convicted of domestic violence, should not have access to guns.
 A dangerous provision in Maryland law makes it too easy for convicted abusers to access guns, and the General Assembly must close this gap, as Pennsylvania, New Jersey, Nevada, Rhode Island, and Tennessee have already done.
 I support Everytown for Gun Safety efforts to close this loophole this legislative session.

 We can — and must — put an end to the 700 gun deaths that occur each year in Maryland, and we can do it while upholding the Second Amendment.